Karachi operation – an analysis

 Although the Rangers may again get extension in the special powers, the chief minister is still curious to know what was actually came out from the raid at Anwar Majeed’s offices and why he was put in an embarrassing position.

-At time of launching the present operation – in Sept 2013 just three months after the third PML-N government came into power and the fifth PPP government in Sindh (1972-77, 1988-1990, 1993-96, 2008-13 and 2013), it was decided that the Rangers would act as the lead force to combat terrorists of the outlawed group and other outfits.
+At time of launching the present operation – in Sept 2013 just three months after the third Pakistan Muslim League-Nawaz government came into power and the fifth PPP government in Sindh (1972-77, 1988-1990, 1993-96, 2008-13 and 2013), it was decided that the Rangers would act as the lead force to combat terrorists of the outlawed group and other outfits.

 The decision came in the backdrop of the Supreme Court’s 2011 orders in Karachi law and order case.
 The former chief justice, Iftikhar Chaudhry, had taken suo-moto after a rise in the killings, particularly in Lyari.
 From 2008 to 2010, when Dr Zulfiqar Mirza was the home minister, law and order situation deteriorated with a series of ethnic killings between the Lyari gangs and MQM.